- Looking for an easy way to rotate the screen in Windows 10, or perhaps it's an earlier Windows version that you're keen on?

 - We got you covered with additional solutions as well, so dig in.

-Rotating the screen on Windows 10, Windows 8 or Windows 8.1 based systems can be performed in several ways as there are few in built features that you can use for this purpose.
+Rotating the screen on Windows 10, Windows 8 or Windows 8.1-based systems can be performed in several ways as there are few in-built features that you can use for this purpose.

 1. Use a combination of keyboard keys

 The first thing you should try is a default combination of keyboard keys.
-Some graphic cards and some Windows systems are offering in built support for screen rotation so you should first want to try this easy-to-follow method.
+Some graphic cards and some Windows systems are offering inbuilt support for screen rotation so you should first want to try this easy-to-follow method.

-2. Use Display Settings
+2. Via Display Settings

 Keep in mind that the location might depend on the graphic card you are using, but the screen rotation feature will definitely be located within Display Settings.

 3. Use NVIDIA Control Panel/ AMD Catalyst Control Center

 The option to rotate your display may be available under different names, depending on the control center version that you’re running.

-Do share your results with us by using the comments section from below and if you have problems we will try to address the issues as soon as possible.
+Do share your results with us by using the comments section below and if you have problems we will try to address the issues as soon as possible.